ryoppippi/agent-skills-nix/README.md

 - **sources**: Named inputs (flake or path) pointing at a skills root (`subdir`).
 - **discover**: Scans sources for directories that contain `SKILL.md`, producing a catalog.
-- **skills.enable / skills.explicit**: Declaratively pick discovered skills and explicitly specified ones; no accidental auto-install.
+- **skills.enable / skills.enableAll / skills.explicit**: Declaratively pick discovered skills, enable-all (global or by source list), and explicitly specified ones; no accidental auto-install unless you opt in.
 - **targets**: Agent-specific destinations synced from a store bundle (structure: `link`, `symlink-tree`, `copy-tree`).

 ## Quick start (child flake + Home Manager)